rainx/rainx/README.md

-Hi, I am [Jing Xu(RainX)](https://www.rainx.cc/), a life experiencer, a father, a programmer, and someone who wishes to exchange stories with you.
+Hi, I am [Jing Xu(RainX)](https://www.rainx.cc/), an experimenter of life, a father, a programmer, and someone eager to exchange stories with you.
 I am living in Beijing.

-I have experienced (or be experiencing) the following adventures in my life:
+I have experienced (and am still experiencing) the following adventures in my life:

 - 🩼 As a primary school student, I started my programming career by using a machine with a 6502 chip and running Basic.
 - 🎮 During my university years, I wrote Tetris using Turbo C 2.0.